G-TAD: Sub-Graph Localization for Temporal Action Detection: Experiment

 \subsection{Comparison with State-of-the-Art}

 {\bf ActivityNet-1.3}: Tab.~\ref{tab:sota_anet} compares G-TAD with state-of-the-art detectors.
 We report mAP at different tIoU thresholds, as well as average mAP.
 G-TAD reports the highest average mAP results on this large-scale and diverse dataset.
+Notably, G-TAD reaches an mAP of 9.02\% at IoU 0.95, indicating that the localization is more accurate than others.

-{\bf THUMOS14}: Tab.~\ref{Tab:sota_thm} compares the action localization results of G-TAD and various state-of-the-art methods on the THUMOS14 dataset.
-At 0.7 IoU, G-TAD reaches mAP of $23.42\%$, compared to the current best of $20.8\%$ from TAL-Net.
-At 0.5 IoU, G-TAD outperforms all one-stage detection methods, such as SS-TAD~\cite{buch2017end} and BMN~\cite{lin2019bmn}.
-Comparing G-TAD with two-stage methods puts our method at an inherent disadvantage.
-For example, P-GCN only rescores BSN proposals by mining proposal-proposal relationships and, in doing so, it increases mAP from $36.9\%$ to $49.1\%$.
-Our model can get such good results only from capturing more information about context.
+{\bf THUMOS-14}: Tab.~\ref{Tab:sota_thm} compares the action localization results of G-TAD and various state-of-the-art methods on the THUMOS14 dataset.
+At IoU 0.7, G-TAD reaches an mAP of 23.4\%, obviously higher than the current best 20.8\% of TALNet.
+At IoU 0.5, G-TAD outperforms all methods except TALNet.
+Besides, when combined with a proposal post-processing method P-GCN~\cite{zeng2019graph}, G-TAD performs even better, especially at IoUs $\leq 0.5$.
+Now G-TAD reaches 51.6\% at IoU 0.5, outperforming all the other methods.
+In addition, we also report the results of BSN with P-GCN (directly taken from~\cite{zeng2019graph}), which are not as good as G-TAD + P-GCN, albeit showing improvement from BSN.
+This signifies the advantage of G-TAD proposals regardless of post-processing.